lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-23-CTT_in_Isabelle.md

 ### Boom!

-Unfortunately, sometime towards the end of the 1980s I learned that the equality types had been reformulated to destroy this erasing property and extensionality in general.
+Unfortunately, sometime towards the end of the 1980s I learned that the equality types had been reformulated to destroy this erasing property: and extensionality in general.
-Ever since (in every type theory I am familiar with), a fundamental distinction must be made between $n+0=n$ and $0+n=n$ on natural numbers: one of them will hold by definition but the other only by induction.
+Ever since (in most type theories apparently), a fundamental distinction must be made between $n+0=n$ and $0+n=n$ on natural numbers: one of them will hold by definition but the other only by induction.
-In the latter case, the equality will forever be second class.
+In the latter case, the equality will forever be second class, and $T(n+0)$ and $T(0+n)$ will be different types.
-A persistent limitation of dependent types is that
-$T(n+0)$ and $T(0+n)$ are different types.

 I am pretty sure that the rules for the
 [intensional identity type](https://www.pls-lab.org/en/Intensional_Type_Theory)
 could be entered in the Isabelle as straightforwardly as the other rules shown above.
 But I never saw the point of trying.

+Next week, we'll see the formalisation in action.